-I spend a decent amount of time in the car by myself.
+I spend a decent amount of time in the car by myself giving me plenty of time to listen to my favorite podcasts.
 Early morning drives to and from the gym, errands almost every day, occasional drives into Philadelphia.
 At this point in my life, I’ve gotten to the point where normal radio usually bores me.
 Sure, I’ll throw on some music if I’m not in the mood to pay attention and just drive.
 But I mostly prefer to listen to something enriching or entertaining.

 With all this time in the car, I’ve had a good chance to try and then either subscribe to or delete a fair number of podcasts.
 I figured it might be interesting to highlight a few of the podcasts I really enjoyed over the past few years.
 One thing I wanted to do with this list is leave off what I would consider the “usual suspects”.
 These are podcasts like The Tim Ferriss Show, Serial, This American Life, etc. If you haven’t heard about these by now, you probably don’t listen to podcasts.